 Dedicated cluster - ScyllaDB database running on dedicated VMs.

 Configure your cluster parameters:

 Choose AWS or GCP as your cloud provider.
-The ScyllaDB Cloud wizard will automatically update the list of geographic regions where you can deploy your cluster and instance types, providing the estimated cost of cloud compute resources per hour per nod.
+The ScyllaDB Cloud wizard will automatically update the list of geographic regions where you can deploy your cluster and instance types, providing the estimated cost of cloud computing resources.

 Whitelist IP addresses that will be able to communicate with your cluster on ScyllaDB Cloud to ensure the security of your data.